 [Spoiler alert: they did turn out to be loving adults.
 But times were tough and I was worried they wouldn’t.]

-Finally, I found some reassurance from two very different sources.
+Finally, I found some reassurance from 2 sources:

 Hang on.
 These pictures weren’t just memories.
 They were evidence.
 Proof that I wasn’t misremembering.
 They were good kids.
 Their cores were what I thought they were.